Tyler-Churchill/Django-Starter-REST-GraphQL-Template/README.md

 # Headless Django Server Application

-A starter project for a headless REST API powered by Django
+A starter project for a headless REST/GraphQL API powered by Django

 ## Technologies